ELITR/elitr-testset/README.md

 ### Checks

 We need to implement many checks of the format of everything, in a subdir called ``checks``.
-Ideally, Travis or other system should use them to reject commits which do not pass all checks.
+We will use git hooks to reject all commits that do not pass the checks.
+People who wish to commit to the repository need to run ./checks/install-hooks.sh !